rongi/kotlin-blog/_drafts/2017-07-27-error-handling-in-rxjava.markdown

 > RxJava errors are RuntimeErrors, programming errors, unexpected errors.
 If you are designing an observable that is expected to throw errors sometimes, like http requests are expected to have "no internet" errors, then you better use compound result with either return value or exception.

 > Throwing inside an observable expecting to "catch" that exception inside onError() method of the subscriber is not a valid option.

-> Yes, it is uncomfortable

-> If your observables are designed to emit errors as a valid output sooner or later you'll end up in situation when you program doesn't work as expected by some mysterious reason.